What Is This Bug? Free AI Insect Identifier

 • Rare species, regional subspecies, and newly introduced pests may not match well if the image database has limited examples.

-• Damaged, crushed, wet, molted, or partially eaten insects can produce unreliable matches because key features are missing.
+• Juvenile, damaged, crushed, molted, or very tiny insects can produce unreliable matches because key features may be missing or hard to see without scale, magnification, and location details.

 • A photo result should not replace medical advice, veterinary advice, local extension guidance, or professional pest inspection when safety or property damage is involved.